 The Gorgonian wrapper (Nemanthus species) is also known as the Tiger Anemone.
 They are a species of communal anemones that are usually found wrapped around Gorgonian corals and Whip corals.
 Occasionally they are found on the top of coral bommies.

 They usually envelop the entire coral thereby raising themselves in the water column and gain access to more nutrients.
 The species in this image was photographed in Tanzania and is found up the East coast of Africa down to South Africa.
-Further east across the Indian Ocean the species is replaced by Nemanthus annamensis which is not as colorful.
+It was previously thought that further east across the Indian Ocean the species is replaced by Nemanthus annamensis which is not as colourful.
+However we have now found Nemanthus annamensis in Tanzania waters in one location so the ranges overlap.

 They usually only open fully at night and during the day the tentacles are semi withdrawn as in the images at the bottom of the post.
 The larger specimens in the images have a base that is approximately 6cm in width.